 If you are lucky enough to have long hair then you'll also appreciate the open top so you don't smush your hair-style while wearing this.
 I used to love having long hair and still remember the joy of finding head-gear that worked well with pony-tails and plaits.

 To see more details about the Teversham Cowl and Headwarmer knitting pattern, please click here.
-The pattern is available in both UK and US formats for printing onto A4 or letter-sized paper or can be viewed on your computer, tablet or phone.
+The pattern includes stitch charts and full line-by-line instructions and is available for instant download from the site.

 Last Blogpost: Daughter to the rescue